Defense Primes & Market

 Prime Contractor Quarterly Revenue

-Quarterly defense-segment revenue for the top 10 primes ($B USD).
+Quarterly defense-segment revenue for the major primes ($B USD).
 Defense-segment basis where reported.
-Sources: 10-Q filings.

 Defense Backlog by Company

-Backlog = signed contracts not yet delivered — a forward-looking revenue indicator (defense primes typically run 2-3x revenue in backlog).
-Year-end figures in $B USD from 10-K annual SEC filings; RTX includes its commercial aerospace book.
+Backlog = signed contracts not yet delivered: a forward-looking revenue indicator (defense primes typically run 2-3x revenue in backlog).
+Quarter-end figures in $B USD from SEC filings; RTX includes its commercial aerospace book.

 US Prime Contract Market Share (FY2024)